 After a car wreck, one of the first steps toward holding the other driver liable is to understand why the accident happened.
 In fact, it’s up to the victim to prove to a court how and why the other driver caused his or her injuries.
 Some of the most common reasons for car accidents are:

 - Distracted driving.
 Now more than ever, there is a number of distractions that can take a driver’s mind off the road.
 One of the most problematic is texting while driving.
-Other forms of distraction including talking on the phone, trying to eat while driving, changing radio stations, or even talking to passengers in the car.
+Other forms of distraction include talking on the phone, trying to eat while driving, changing radio stations, or even talking to passengers in the car.

 - Driving under the influence of drugs or alcohol.
 Drunk driving is one type of driving under the influence.
 But it’s also illegal to drive if you’re under the influence of drugs.
 And “drugs” don’t just include narcotics.
 Even if a driver is legally using a prescription medication, he or she can be held liable if that medication causes impairment that leads to an accident.